iSECPartners/Introspy-Android/README.md

 ### Adding hooks
 Adding hooks is simple and can be done within the com.introspy.custom_hooks module.
 See the prefilled example in the code (CustomHookList.java and HookExampleImpl.java) and make sure to enable the "CUSTOM HOOKS" option in the Introspy Config application.
 See http://isecpartners.github.io/Introspy-Android/ for more instructions.

+Notes: Some methods simply cannot be hooked due to potential issues in Cydia Substrate and the hook may just crash the process.
+Also, make sure to not try hooking abstract methods as it will just throw an exception that is never caught by Cydia Substrate (and will just crash the process).

 License
 -------